Free cookie consent management tool by TermsFeed

 What Hydraulic Manifolds do we offer?

-- T Type Manifold - A T manifold is a type of pipe fitting used in plumbing, fluid dynamics, and HVAC systems that has three openings, forming a "T" shape.
-It is used to split or combine fluid flow in a system.
-One inlet allows flow in, while the other two outlets (or vice versa) direct flow in different directions.
+A T manifold has three openings, forming a “T” shape.
+It’s used to split or combine fluid flow: one inlet allows flow in, while the other two outlets (or vice versa) direct flow in different directions.

 What materials are hydraulic manifolds made from?